 - How about Boston Beer Company and its 3+ million barrels a year?
-Boston Beer was, then wasn’t, and now again is a craft brewery.
+Boston Beer was, and then wasn’t, and now again is a craft brewery.

 Don’t Bash the Beer

 Andy Thomas is the CEO of the Craft Beer Alliance (CBA), don’t let that clever name fool you.
-CBA is a merger of Redhook, Kona, and Widmer not some organization for benefit of all brewers like it sounds.
+CBA is a merger of Redhook, Kona, and Widmer not some organization for the benefit of all brewers like it sounds.
 Thomas recently went off a bit on the Brewer’s Association (which is an organization for the benefit of most breweries) definition of craft beer that we just read.

 Should we end the segregation?

 I think so.
 Will we?
 Doubtfully.
 The concepts of cliques and separating “us” from “them” is, unfortunately, human nature.
 We categorize things as part of our base instincts.
 Regardless of if it’s race, religion, sexual orientation, barrels per year, or perceived level of artistic quality, we segregate everything.
 We only stop doing so at great cost and labor.
 Even once that’s been done humanity has a tendency to backslide into their old segregated ways.